Stabbath/L4D2-Trial/README.md

 A frying pan killing 4 infected with a single swipe?
 Really?
 That has to be changed.

 ###Survivors Are Not Fire-Retardant
-In L4D2, common infected will be ignited until they die or walk into water if they walk through fire.
+In L4D2, infected will be ignited until they die or walk into water if they walk through fire.
 Survivors, however, somehow manage to be extinguished the second they walk out of the flames!
 This makes no sense, and needs fixing.

 ###Windows Don't Instantly Break
 In L4D2 and possibly other more recent Source games, windows have a tendency to be broken just by having someone walk into them.
 This doesn't make much sense, like a lot of other things!
 Hopefully it can be remedied.